Faction-Exchange/news/_posts/news/2023-10-7-tbl-reformation-continues:-a-follow-up-on-recent-changes.md

+---
+layout: post
-# TBL Reformation Continues: A Follow-Up on Recent Changes
+title: TBL Reformation Continues: A Follow-Up on Recent Changes
+date: 2023-10-7
+author: beauthebeau.js, Faction Exchange Broadcasting
+categories: [ "Factions" ]
+---

 In a series of proactive measures and very, very, very innovative restructuring, **:TBL: The Black League [TBL]** has witnessed a series of reforms in quick succession.
 The committed trio of reformers have worked hard to improve the faction.
 Here is a follow-up on the recent developments: